rlrh/samplerepo-pr-practice/README.md

 # [Sample Repo] PR Practice
-A sample repository for practicing how to create Pull Requests
+A sample repo for practicing how to create Pull Requests

 ## Introduction
 Creating Pull Requsts (PRs) is needed when using RCS in a multi-person projects.